-You blog so that you can have time to do what you want.
-After all, that’s why we work for ourselves, right?
+One perk of working for yourself is that you can do what you want.
+That is why you blog.
 Blogging affords you the freedom and flexibility to work when you want.

 But what happens when you are on vacation?
 If you had a traditional job, there would be someone to field calls and take care of things while you are away.
 But, how do bloggers take care of this?